seancorfield/next-jdbc/doc/transactions.md

 case you want to write code that behaves differently inside or outside a transaction.

 > Note: `active-tx?` only knows about `next.jdbc` transactions -- it cannot track any transactions that you create yourself using the underlying JDBC `Connection`.
-In addition, this is a **global** state (per thread) and not related to just a single connection, so you can't use this predicate if you are working with multiple databases in the same context.
+In addition, this is a per-thread "global" setting and not related to just a single connection, so you can't use this setting if you are working with multiple databases in the same dynamic thread context (`binding`).

 ## Manual Rollback Inside a Transaction